-“By simplifying and modernizing our name, while still paying homage to our heritage, we have an opportunity to create an incredible new energy for Dunkin’, both in and outside of our stores,” said Tony Weisman, Chief Marketing Officer of Dunkin U.S. in the release.
-“We are bringing the iconic name Dunkin’ to the forefront in a bold way that brings to life how we refill optimism with each cup and bring fun, joy and delight to our customers each and every day.”
+“By simplifying and modernizing our name, while still paying homage to our heritage, we have an opportunity to create incredible new energy for Dunkin’, both in and outside of our stores,” said Tony Weisman, Chief Marketing Officer of Dunkin U.S. in the release.
+“We are bringing the iconic name Dunkin’ to the forefront in a bold way that brings to life how we refill optimism with each cup and bring fun, joy, and delight to our customers each and every day.”

 Dunkin’s decision to rebrand is another step in the company’s journey to develop into a popular on-the-go brand.
-While the company plans to implement new design and operational upgrades throughout the franchise system, officials assure customers that their commitment to producing quality, fresh doughnuts will remain priority.
+While the company plans to implement new design and operational upgrades throughout the franchise system, officials assure customers that their commitment to producing quality, fresh doughnuts will remain a priority.

 What changes can customers expect?

-Dunkin’ will continue to retain many of the traits that customers love, while bringing other elements to the forefront.
-The company intends to retain its popular pink and orange colors, with some added vibrancy, and iconic font, which were introduced to the brand in 1973.
+Dunkin’ will continue to retain many of the traits that customers love while bringing other elements to the forefront.
+The company intends to retain its popular pink and orange colors, with some added vibrancy and their iconic font, which was introduced to the brand in 1973.
 The company has unveiled new logo ideas for its coffee cups and doughnut boxes, playing with the new Dunkin’ name.
 With the rebrand, customers can also expect to see increased advertising with fresh, clever design schemes and taglines.
 New branding signs, which have been placed on buildings and billboards, include lines like: “Our friends call us Dunkin’,” “Calling all day crushers,” and “Dunkin’ enough said.”
 These new advertisements are accompanied by new photographic elements, showcasing new products.

 The company will implement new design changes inside and outside their doughnut shops.

 Alongside the visual upgrades, Dunkin’ plans to refresh the inside of its franchises, too.
 The company intends to change the inside appearance of its locations, introducing a new tap system for its beverages.
 Using this system, employees will serve customers like bartenders.
 All Dunkin’ locations will also begin keeping its doughnut selection in a glass case front and center so customers can get an easier view of their options.
-Additionally, the company plans to simplify its menu, placing higher emphasis on coffee and coffee products, introducing new cold brew and nitro coffee options.
+Additionally, the company plans to simplify its menu, placing a higher emphasis on coffee and coffee products, introducing new cold brew and nitro coffee options.